-"It's his job, you know," she said then, but her words weren't meant to comfort.
-It was a simple statement of fact from a kindred spirit who'd endured the same pain, and who wasn't going to sugarcoat the truth.
+"It's his job, you know," she said then, the words blunt, but then they weren't meant to comfort.
+It was a simple statement of fact from a kindred spirit who'd endured the same pain, and who wasn't going to sugar-coat the truth.
 He squirmed against her, no doubt realizing that what she was about to say wasn't going to be pleasant.

 An image flashed before her mind's eye, of a head of vibrant blue hair and dark skin covered with an excessive amount of tattoos – a ridiculous token by a girl who'd only wanted to make her baby sister happy.
 She'd long lost count of the many times Nojiko has taken hits meant for her – physical and verbal alike – but no matter how many times she'd screamed at her sister to let her handle things for once she's a big girl and this is her choice and her sacrifice to make and why won't they just see that, Nojiko would just smile at her with that knowing grin, as though saying, 'You'll get your chance, baby sister.
 One day, when my job is done and you're strong enough to stand on your own two feet in this world.'

-The memory of her sister triggered another one, of another older sibling, male, but with the same ludicrously excessive amount of tattoos, and wearing the exact same grin carefully balancing the border between fond and playfully patronizing.
+The memory of her sister triggered another one, of another older sibling with the same ludicrously excessive amount of tattoos, and wearing the exact same grin, carefully balancing the border between playfully patronizing and desperately fond.

 "A kid brother like you makes a big brother worry..."

-"You were everything to him," she continued, confidence guiding her voice and her words.
-"And he would have given the world just to see you get safely away from that place, so don't you dare say you've failed.
-You're alive, even after everything you've gone through, and you can bet all our bounties that's all he ever wanted."
+"You were everything to him," she continued, a new confidence guiding her voice and her words.
+"And he would have given the world just to see you get safely away from that place, so don't you dare say you've failed – you're alive, even after everything you've gone through, and you can bet all our bounties that's all he ever wanted."

 She got no immediate verbal response, but the arms around her slackened, and for a breath she was certain the moment was lost – that she truly had gone too far too quickly.
 But just as she'd been about to prepare herself to pull away, he surprised her again by resting his hands on her shoulders, holding her at arms length instead of pushing her away.
 And when she raised her gaze to his there was an intensity in his eyes that made her feel like he was seizing her up; an opponent in battle rather than a friend on the deck of his ship.
 Only there was no open hostility in his look, but a wary curiosity.